-- Based on star, snowflake and the fact constellation schema.
+- Based on the star, snowflake, and the fact constellation schema.

 - Provided summarized consolidated data.

-- Use for reading data from the data warehouse.
+- Used for reading data from the data warehouse.

-- Data warehouse size ranges from 100GB to 1TB.
+- Data warehouse sizes range from 100GB to 1TB.

 - Highly flexible but not fast.

-- A number of records accessed is in millions.
+- The number of records accessed is in millions.

 Example: Bank transaction made by a customer at a particular time.